jni/my-documents/blog/cellom2tif-0.2-release.md

 Having tests is great, but it does you no good if you don't remember to run them.
 [Travis-CI](https://travis-ci.org) can help!

+"Continuous integration" is
+the practice of frequently running your test suite so that you never introduce long-lived bugs into your codebase.
+Once upon a time, the common practice was to pile on new features on a codebase.
+Then, come release time, there would be a feature freeze, and some time would be spent cleaning up code and removing bugs.
+In continuous integration, instead, no new feature is allowed into the codebase until it is (mostly) bug free, as demonstrated by the test suite.

+Travis CI is an online service that integrates with GitHub to run your test suite *each and every time* you commit code!
+This way you detect failures early and can correct them before you pile on too much dependent code, which could make debugging much more difficult.

+Turning on Travis for your own GitHub-hosted projects is pretty easy.